 Opened in 1998, the Big Bear Discovery Center is the largest visitor center in the Big Bear Valley.
 Stop by and be one of the more than 190,000 yearly visitors to experience exhibits, weekly programs, eco-tours.
 Enjoy special events like outdoor concerts, theater productions, and nighttime interpretive programs in the Big Bear Discovery Center Amphitheater.

 Our goal is to ensure your visit here is enjoyable and heightens your awareness to become a more knowledgeable and responsible caretaker of the San Bernardino National Forest.

 40971 North Shore Drive/Hwy 38, Fawnskin, CA 92333

 Phone: (909) 382-2790

-The Discovery Center is currently closed until the Fall 2020.
+The Discovery Center is currently closed until 2021.
 Please check back for more information for a specific opening date.